SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 </style>
 ```

+*NOTE: You can create a `/src/assets/styles/normalize.css` file and copy and paste the code from [Normalize.css](https://necolas.github.io/normalize.css/) into it.
+The `fonts.css` and `base.css` files are explained below.*

-The default theme should now be enabled when you start your app and you should have some utility classes available to you as well.
-Now you can edit the variables to create the theme you want.
-Read the notes at the top of the `fpui-theme.css` file for details.
+Your theme should now be enabled when you start your app and you should have some CSS variables and utility classes available to you as well.
+As you see the components with the theme that you created, you might decide to change some of your variable values.
+Feel free to change your CSS variable values following the instructions inside your `theme.css` file.

-## Step 4: Configure Media Queries
+## Step 3: Configure Media Queries
 1. Create a `/src/assets/styles/media-queries.css` file.
 2. Copy the code from this package's `fpui-media-queries.css` file and paste it into your `/src/assets/styles/media-queries.css` file.
-3. It is recommended to leave the `@custom-media` variable definitions as they are.
+3. It is recommended to leave the `@custom-media` variable definitions as they are defined in the `fpui-media-queries.css` file.
 However, if you really need to change any of the `@custom-media` queries, then make sure that you only change the pixel values.
 If you change any of the variable names or the `min-width` or `max-width` properties, then the component styles could break.
-4. Install `postcss-preset-env`: `npm install --save-dev postcss-preset-env`
+4. Install the `postcss-preset-env` package: `npm install --save-dev postcss-preset-env`
 5. Open your `svelte.config.js` file and make the following changes:

 Import `postcss-preset-env` at the top of the file: